-- 2. Color.
+- Color.
 Color may be used to soften or intensify visual impact.
 For example, a door should be painted to be compatible with the house's trim color.
 A shed, if approved, should be painted to match the existing home.
-No alteration in the exterior appearance of any building or structure, including exterior color or finish, shall be made without prior written approval. - F. General maintenance.
+No alteration in the exterior appearance of any building or structure, including exterior color or finish, shall be made without prior written approval - F. General maintenance.
 Owners are responsible for maintaining their properties in good condition in keeping with the general aesthetic of the Dunhill neighborhood.
 No application is necessary to affect repairs and restoration to original condition.
 While it is difficult to provide precise criteria for what the HOA deems as unacceptable conditions, the ARC and/or management company may make recommendations to the Board of Directors if a homeowner needs to perform initial or additional maintenance or repair to their property in order to stay in keeping with these Standards and Guidelines. - G. Workmanship.
 The quality of workmanship must be equal to or better than that of any existing structures.
 Poor practices may cause the owner problems and may be visually objectionable to others.
 For example, a chain link fence would not match the quality of other Dunhill fencing and would not be suitable. - H. Timing.
 A property change may be built or installed either by owners or contractors.
 However, projects that remain incomplete for a long period of time are visually objectionable and can be a nuisance and safety hazard for neighbors and the community.
 All applications must contain a proposed maximum time period from the start to completion of construction.
 If the proposed time period is considered unreasonable, the application will be disapproved.
 As a general rule of thumb, minor work should be able to be completed within 2 weeks, whereas more labor-intensive additions may take longer.
 In no case should the construction period exceed ninety (90) days.
 All projects must be initiated within one (1) year of approval or the approval will lapse and the application must be resubmitted.
+The Covenants do allow for much longer time periods for commencement and completion of work, but it needs to be noted that those time periods were intended for construction of entire houses, not minor work.